The Top 3 Struggles Contractors Face in Affirmative Action Planning

 Whether you’re a new federal contractor or have been completing Affirmative Action Plans (AAPs) for ...

-Posted by Berkshire on November 29 2023
+Posted by Berkshire on September 26 2024

 Berkshire

 Whether you’re a new federal contractor or have been completing Affirmative Action Plans (AAPs) for years, affirmative action compliance can be tricky.
 To keep your organization compliant with Office of Federal Contract Compliance Programs’ (OFCCP) regulations, you’re going to need to arm yourself with the necessary information and resources.
 In doing so, things can get stressful.
-Some days you may wonder if it’s all worth it, but I promise you, it is!
+Some days you may wonder if it’s worth it, but I promise you, it is!

 1. Understanding OFCCP Requirements